salman-/Neural-Network/README.md

 ## How to run the project ?

-1. Make sure all the usedlibraries are installed on your local machine
-2. Clone the repository
+1. Run the `pip install -r requirements.txt`
-3. Open the `main.py` on each folder and run it.
+2. Open the `main.py` on each folder and run it.

 *Point:*
 To get more details about each project, please refer to the Wiki pages of this repository